Assembly Point Water Quality Coalition

 Picture

 The most recent Harmful Algal Bloom (HAB) in the shallow end of Harris Bay was noted Nov.
 11,2021.
-It's appearance and timing mirror last year's HAB of Nov.
+Its appearance and timing mirror last year's HAB of Nov.
 9, 2020.
 These recent blooms have heightened the mission of the Assembly Point Water Quality Coalition to safeguard our lake water.

 Harmful Algal Blooms (HABs) consist of clusters of blue-green algae , also known as cyanobacteria.
 Many types of algae are naturally occurring parts of healthy lake ecosystems and cyanobacteria are naturally present in low numbers.
 Certain conditions are known to affect the growth of algae, such as nutrient level, temperature, sunlight and wind conditions.
 When all these factors come together in combination to foster a surge in growth, the algae can rapidly increase in number and form “blooms” that are visible on the surface of the water.
 These blooms can look like green dots, clumps, or parallel streaks, or like paint or “pea soup” along the shoreline.
 The stronger the bloom, the greener the lake may look.
 Some blooms may take on a purple or reddish color.
 The danger of a HAB is that certain strains of the algae, or cyanobacteria produce toxins called cyanotoxins, which can be harmful to humans and pets.
 Consuming tainted drinking water or fish, or swimming in waters with significant levels of cyanotoxins can cause serious effects on the hepatic, neurological, respiratory and dermatological systems.
 Fish and other aquatic life are harmed as well.

 To report a suspected HAB, go to the NYS DEC website HABs Reporting Guide, fill out and submit a Suspicious Algal Bloom Report Form, or email [email protected].
-The DEC also maintains a HABs Notifications Page, listing water bodies that currently have blooms.
+The DEC also maintains a HABs notifications page, listing water bodies that currently have blooms.

 We Have to Make a Difference - We have to BE THE DIFFERENCE for Lake George.